-I am a fifth year Ph.D. student in the Department of Computer Science advised by Russell Taylor.
+I am a sixth year Ph.D. student in the Department of Computer Science advised by Russell Taylor.
 My research is focused on medical image registration, statistical models of anatomy, and medical robotics.
 I also work closely with Mehran Armand.

 Recently, I have focused on the use of fluoroscopy to provide intraoperative navigation for various surgical procedures.
 Osteotomies represent a specific application, in which we aim to provide the clinician with the pose of a relocated bone fragment, with respect to an appropriate anatomical coordinate frame.
 This is performed with a C-Arm and without the use of any external fiducial objects.